cloneMe/turbo-seedbox/README.md

 # turbo-seedbox

-This project deploys a multi-users seedbox, using Docker.
+This project deploys a **multi-users** seedbox, using Docker.
 It will install docker automatically, if needed, and deploy following servers:
 - rtorrent: to download torrent.
 - sickrage: Automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic.
 - couchpotato: same thing but for films.
 - plex: to stream videos from your server.
-- openVPN: a VPN server.
+- a VPN server: openVPN.
-- teamspeak server.
+- a teamspeak server.
 - a FTP server, a file manager (https://github.com/simogeo/Filemanager), ...
 - WARNING: By default, fail2ban is deployed to protect the host.
 You have only one try to connect using SSH.
 If you enter an incorrect password, you will be ban during 1 hour.
 See include/fail2ban.

 ## 0. Download sources
 ### 0.1 Install Docker